New algorithms for girth and cycle detection: Introduction

 Kadria \etal{}~\cite{kadria2022algorithmic} significantly improved upon the second algorithm of~\cite{dahlgaard2017new} and presented an algorithm, that for every integer $\ell \geq 1$, computes a $C_{\leq 2 \ell \lceil g / 2\rceil}$ in $\Ot(n^{1+1 / \ell})$ time.
 They also presented an algorithm, that for every $\varepsilon\in (0,1)$, computes a cycle of length at most $4\lceil \frac{g}{2}\rceil - 2\lfloor \varepsilon \lceil \frac{g}{2}\rceil \rfloor \leq (2-\varepsilon)g+4$, in $\tO(n^{1+1/(2-\varepsilon)})$ time, for every graph with $g=\polylog(n)$.

 These two algorithms of Kadria \etal{}, as well as few other approximation algorithms (see for example, \cite{lingas2009efficient}, \cite{ChechikLRS20}, \cite{RodittyT13}), were obtained using a general framework for girth approximation in which a search is performed over the range of possible values of $g$, using some algorithm $\A$ that gets as an input an integer $\tilde{g}$ which is a guess for the value of $g$.
 In each step of the search $\A$ either returns a cycle $C_{\leq f(\tilde{g})}$, where $f$ is a non decreasing function, or determines that $g>\tilde{g}$.
 The goal of the search is to find the smallest $\tilde{g}$, for which $\A$ returns a cycle, because for this value we have $g> \tilde{g}-1$ (and thus $g\geq \tilde{g}$), and algorithm $\A$ returns a $C_{\leq f(\tilde{g})}$.
-This cycle is of length at most $f(g)$ since $g\geq \tilde{g}$ and $f$ is a non decreasing function.
+This cycle is of length at most $f(g)$ since $g\geq \tilde{g}$ and $f$ is a non decreasing function ($f$ can represent the approximation, for example $f(\tilde{g})=2\tilde{g}$ yields a $2$-approximation).
 The two possible outcomes of $\A$ and its usage in the general girth approximation framework inspired us to formally define the notion of a $(\gamma,\delta)$-\textit{hybrid} algorithm as follows:

 \begin{definition} A $(\gamma,\delta)$-hybrid algorithm is an algorithm that either outputs a $C_{\leq \gamma}$ or determines that $g>\delta$. \end{definition}

 When $\gamma = \delta$, the algorithm is referred to as a $\gamma$-hybrid algorithm.
 The girth approximation framework described above suggests that a possible approach for developing efficient girth approximation algorithms is by developing efficient $(\gamma,\delta)$-hybrid algorithms.